 The peace agreement will only succeed if the AU and its members are prepared to enforce it.
 The agreement provides for a high level Joint Monitoring and Evaluation Committee, headed by former Botswana President Festus Moghae.
-To be effective to the committee of the comm tive in this role, Moghae should be accorded by the AU the authority of a High Commissioner, someone who can call the parties to order, demand performance, veto bad appointments, make his own appointments when there is inaction, and recommend as necessary sanctions or other pressures upon the parties.
+To be effective in this role, Moghae should be accorded by the AU the authority of a High Commissioner, someone who can call the parties to order, demand performance, veto bad appointments, make his own appointments when there is inaction, and recommend as necessary sanctions or other pressures upon the parties.
 He must especially have authority over the financial and budgetary processes of the transitional government, for corruption and financial irregularity rank as among the most destabilizing and dishonorable aspects of the government including when Kiir and Machar were tougher in office.
 This is a tall order for the AU, but it is essential.
+Second, the AU must select urgently the Judge of the Hybrid Court that is to ad-